Texas windstorm insurance: Costs & requirements (2024)

 We don't sell your information to third parties.

-What is Texas windstorm insurance?
+What is Texas windstorm insurance & how does it work?

-If your house is damaged by wind or hail, you’ll need to file a claim with your windstorm provider.
+If your house is damaged by wind or hail, you’ll need to file a claim with your windstorm insurance provider.
 If your claim is approved, you’ll need to pay your policy deductible — the out-of-pocket amount that you’re responsible for paying before the insurer will cover the damage.

 Let’s take a look at an example.